olafrancis/go-web-app/README.md

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.

-## Running the server update me here
+## Running the server this is line is updated

 To run the server, execute the following command: